GBKS/opendesign.guide/content/12-first-project.md

 - [Feedback request - Ideas for improving how multiple accounts are handled in the GUI](https://www.reddit.com/r/Monero/comments/c23zxn/feedback_request_ideas_for_improving_how_multiple/) via Monero
 ::

-## Step 6: Reflection and Documentation
+## Step 6: Collaborating and Following Through

-After your contribution is accepted (or even if it isn't), take time to reflect:

-1. **Identify lessons learned:** Review your notes.
+Your contribution doesn’t end once you’ve shared your design.
+Following through and staying engaged ensures your work gets implemented effectively and helps you build strong relationships within the community.

+1. **Be responsive and communicative:** Once you’ve shared your work, keep the conversation going.
+Address feedback quickly, clarify doubts, and be open to revisions.

+2. **Support the implementation process:** If possible, help developers implement your design.
+This might mean providing additional assets, explaining interactions, or adjusting designs to fit technical constraints.
+It’s a great way to learn and show commitment to the project.

+3. **Stay engaged with the community:** After your design is implemented, don’t disappear.
+Continue participating in discussions, offer feedback to others, and share updates on how your design is being used.
+This builds ongoing relationships and establishes you as a reliable contributor.

+4. **Follow up on your contribution:** Check back to see how your design is performing in the wild.
+Did it solve the problem effectively?
+Is it being received well by users?
+This follow-up helps you understand the impact of your work and shows long-term dedication to the project.
+## Step 7: Reflecting and Documenting Your Journey

+Reflecting on your experience helps you grow as a designer and contributes to the community’s knowledge base.
+Sharing your journey also inspires others to get involved.

+- **Reflect on your experience:** Take a moment to review the process.
 What went well?
-What would you do differently next time?
-1. **Write a case study:** Document the entire process from start to finish.
-This is great for your portfolio and helpful for other designers.
-1. **Share your experience:** Consider writing a blog post or giving a talk about what you learned.
+What challenges did you face?
+Reflecting on your journey helps you learn from the experience and improve in future contributions.
+- **Document your contribution:** Create a brief write-up or case study about your design process, challenges, and solutions.
+This isn’t just for your portfolio — it also helps future contributors learn from your approach.
+- **Share your learnings:** Consider sharing your experience with the wider community.
+This could be through a blog post, social media thread, or even a short Loom video.
+It’s a way to give back to the community while building your credibility.
-1. **Plan your next steps:** Will you continue contributing to this project?
-Move on to a new one?
+1. **Plan your next steps:** Decide whether you want to continue contributing to this project or explore new opportunities.
+Reflecting on your experience will help you make an informed choice about your open-source journey.

-This reflection process is crucial for your growth as an open source designer.
-Be aware that first contributions may be much harder than the next ones.
-As your become more familiar with the project, and the other contributors with you, it will become easier.
+Reflection and documentation are powerful tools for personal and community growth.
+By analyzing your journey, sharing your experiences, and planning your next steps, you not only enhance your own skills but also contribute to the open-source ecosystem's continuous learning and development.

 ## Project Timeline

-It can be helpful to have a timeline in mind as you start out.
-Due to how organically many open-source projects collaborate, assume that you may need to adjust it as you go.
-Here's a simple one you use as a foundation:
+Having a timeline helps you stay organized, but open-source projects often require flexibility.
+Here’s a suggested breakdown of time investment:

-- Weeks 1-2: Choose a project and understand it
+- Weeks 1-2 (~10-15 hours) : Choose a project and understand it
-- Week 3: Propose your contribution
+- Week 3 (~5-10 hours) : Propose your contribution
-- Weeks 4-6: Do the design work
+- Weeks 4-6 (~20-30 hours) : Do the design work
-- Week 7: Present your work and handle feedback
+- Week 7 (~10-15 hours) : Present your work and handle feedback
-- Week 8: Reflection and documentation
+- Week 8 (~5-10 hours) : Reflection and documentation

 You have most control over your own work timeline, and least control over the parts where you rely on others (like feedback and implementation).
 Make the most of these dynamics, and as always, clear and regular communication is the key.

 ## Mentor Evaluation

 If you would like feedback, you could ask a mentor or another designer for an evaluation.
-Here are some criteria they may be looking for:
+Here are some questions to reflect on:

-1. **Choice of project:** Was it a good fit for you and your interests and skillset?
+1. **Project Choice:** Did you choose a project that matched your skills and interests?
-1. **Understanding of the project:** Did you grasp the project's needs and context?
+1. **Understanding of the project:** Did you fully understand the project's needs and context before designing?
-1. **Quality of your design work:** Does it solve a real problem effectively?
+1. **Design Quality:** Does your design solve a real problem effectively and improve the user experience?
-1. **Community interaction:** How well did you communicate and handle feedback?
+1. **Community Interaction:** How well did you communicate with the community and respond to feedback?
-1. **Documentation:** How well did you explain your process and decisions?
+1. **Documentation:** Is your documentation clear and thorough, explaining your design decisions?
-1. **Reflection:** How thoughtfully did you analyze your own work and learning?

-This type of feedback can be very helpful in speeding up your learning process and finding your place in open-source.
-If you're comfortable without it, then that's also OK.
+1. **Reflection and growth:** Did you thoughtfully reflect on your learning and growth throughout the process?

+This type of feedback can help you identify strengths and areas for improvement.
+However, it's perfectly fine to skip formal evaluations and trust your own judgment.
 You are your own boss in open-source.

 ## Conclusion

-This first project is your opportunity to apply everything you've learned about open source design.
-It might seem challenging, but remember that you have the skills and knowledge to make a real impact.
-If you have an idea that excited you, you could even start a new project of your own.
+You’ve reached the end of this guide, but your journey in open-source design is just beginning.
+This first project is your opportunity to apply everything you’ve learned, contribute to something meaningful, and grow as a designer.
+It might feel challenging, but remember – every open-source contributor started where you are now.

+Don’t hesitate to reach out for help or feedback along the way.
+Open-source communities are often supportive of newcomers who show enthusiasm and a willingness to learn.
+Your contribution, no matter how small, is valuable and can make a real impact.

+If you document your journey or create case studies, feel free to share them with us.
+We’d love to showcase your work and inspire others in the community.

+Good luck, and happy designing!
+You’re not just building your skills – you’re helping shape the future of open-source.

 Don't be afraid to ask for help if you need it.
 Open source communities are often very supportive of new contributors who show enthusiasm and willingness to learn.